 Finish your DeBeque Canyon Winery visit with a couple of port wines that rival those made in Portugal.
 Typical of Price’s winemaking style, they’re rich, full-bodied, velvety-smooth, and packed with ripe fruit flavors.

 As the sun sets on the day, it’s time for dinner.
-A short walk will lead your group to the Palisade Cafe and Grill in the heart of downtown Palisade.
+A short walk will lead your group to the Palisade Cafe 11.0 in the heart of downtown Palisade.

 When the cafe opened several years ago it quickly gained a reputation for excellent breakfasts.
 Their famous Parisian-style cheese omelet accompanied by a green salad and paired with a glass of crisp local Chardonnay quickly became a local favorite.